 The senior notes, convertible senior notes and convertible debentures are obligations of MGIC Investment Corporation and not of its subsidiaries.
-The payment of dividends from our insurance subsidiaries, which prior to raising capital in the public markets in 2008, 2010 and 2013 had been the principal source of our holding company cash inflow, is restricted by insurance regulation.
+The payment of dividends from our insurance subsidiaries, which other than raising capital in the public markets is the principal source of our holding company cash inflow, is restricted by insurance regulation.
 MGIC is the principal source of dividend-paying capacity.
 Since 2008, MGIC has not paid any dividends to our holding company.
 Through 2013, MGIC cannot pay any dividends to our holding company without approval from the OCI.
 In connection with the approval of MIC as an eligible mortgage insurer, Freddie Mac and Fannie Mae have imposed dividend restrictions on MGIC and MIC through December 31, 2013.

-At March 31, 2013, we had approximately \$671 million in cash and investments at our holding company.
+At June 30, 2013, we had approximately \$592 million in cash and investments at our holding company.

-As of March 31, 2013, our holding company's debt obligations were \$1,335 million in par value consisting of:
+As of June 30, 2013, our holding company's debt obligations were \$1,317 million in par value consisting of:

-- \$100 million in par value of 5.375% Senior Notes due in November 2015, with an annual interest cost of \$5 million; - \$345 million in par value of 5% Convertible Senior Notes due in 2017, with an annual interest cost of \$17 million; - \$500 million in par value of 2% Convertible Senior Notes due in 2020, with an annual interest cost of \$10 million; and - \$390 million in par value of 9% Convertible Junior Debentures due in 2063, with an annual interest cost of \$35 million
+- \$83 million in par value of 5.375% Senior Notes due in November 2015, with an annual interest cost of \$5 million; - \$345 million in par value of 5% Convertible Senior Notes due in 2017, with an annual interest cost of \$17 million; - \$500 million in par value of 2% Convertible Senior Notes due in 2020, with an annual interest cost of \$10 million; and - \$390 million in par value of 9% Convertible Junior Debentures due in 2063, with an annual interest cost of \$35 million

 See Note 3 - "Debt" to our consolidated financial statements for additional information about this indebtedness, including restrictive covenants in our Senior Notes and our option to defer interest on our Convertible Junior Debentures.
 Any deferred interest compounds at the stated rate of 9%.
 The description in Note 3 - "Debt" to our consolidated financial statements is qualified in its entirety by the terms of the notes and debentures.
 The terms of our Senior Notes are contained in the Officer's Certficate, dated as of October 4, 2005, which specifies the interest rate, maturity date and other terms, and in the Indenture dated as of October 15, 2000, between us and the trustee, included as an exhibit to our Form 8-K filed with the SEC on October 19, 2000 (the "2000 Indenture").
 The terms of our 5% Convertible Senior Notes are contained in a Supplemental Indenture, dated as of April 26, 2010, between us and U.S. Bank National Association, as trustee, which is included as an exhibit to our 8-K filed with the SEC on April 30, 2010, and in the 2000 Indenture.
-The terms of our 2% Convertible Senior Notes are contained in a Supplemental Indenture, dated as of March 12, 2013, between us and U.S. Bank National Association, as trustee, and the Indenture dated as of October 15, 2000, between us and U.S. Bank National Association, as trustee, and the Indenture dated as of October 15, 2000, between us and U.S. Bank National Association, as trustee, and the Indenture dated as of October 15, 2000, between us and the trustee.
+The terms of our 2% Convertible Senior Notes are contained in a Second Supplemental Indenture, dated as of March 12, 2013, between us and U.S. Bank National Association, as trustee, and the Indenture dated as of October 15, 2000, between us and the trustee.
 The terms of our Convertible Junior Debentures are contained in the Indenture dated as of March 28, 2008, between us and U.S. Bank National Association filed as an exhibit to our Form 10-Q filed with the SEC on May 12, 2008.